Zoe Gilbert – Author and Resident

 Folkestone Frees my mind

 “So, my selfish view of Folkestone, as a writer, is of a place that frees up my mind, but also gives it plenty to ponder.
 What I haven’t included so far is all the people I’ve met here, who love their town and create such an infectious atmosphere that I am glad every day that I have managed to join them.
-My greatest hope has been to contribute something creative to Folkestone, and I’ll be running a creative writing workshop here for the first time this June.
+My greatest hope has been to contribute something creative to Folkestone, and I’ll be running creative writing workshops here.
 It’s been exciting coming up with a course specifically inspired by the area and the sea beyond it, and finding out about Folkestone lore.
 If you’d like to try writing inspired by folk tales of the sea, I’d love to see you there!”